Muranos/Interface/AddOns/GlobalIgnoreList/readme.txt

 => VERSION HISTORY

+=> 9.0.5.2

+Fixed the prune function which could cause the game to freeze for a period of time if there were ignored NPCs or guilds on the global ignore list

 => 9.0.5.1

 Some players have reported an error where the Blizzard ignore list seems to be returning a blank value for a person on the ignore list so I've put a check in to try to prevent issues when that happens.